 Using a thermostat means you can set the temperature dial and not have to worry!
 Though not essential, you’ll most likely wish you had one if you don’t get one to start with.
 You’ll be able to adjust the temperature with ease!

-If your heat source is going to be a light, it is possible to wire a thermostat to it too.
+If your heat source is going to be from a light bulb, it is possible to wire a thermostat to it too.
 This means it will turn off when it gets too warm.

 – Insulation layer

 You’ll want to have a layer between the mat and the proofing dough.
 For this, the most professional solution would be a raised cooling rack.
-But a layer of cardboard or a couple of tea-towels will work fine!
-If you wanted to make a large DIY proofer you could use a shelved cooling rack to proof multiple breads.
+But a layer of cardboard or a couple of tea towels will work fine!
+If you wanted to make a large DIY proofer you could use a shelved cooling rack to proof multiple pieces of bread.

 Now to build your proofing box!